Co-Author(s): Kerry Dolan

 - The % system CPU utilization benefits are magnified dramatically due to the lower latency and increased efficiency of the NVMe over Fabric protocol (64% improvement, from 14% with 16G FC to 5.1% with 32G NVMe/FC).

 - Kernel CPU utilization improvements (% system) result in more CPU for applications (% user), less time waiting for I/Os to complete (% iowait), and less CPU idle time (% idle).

 - Correlating the application-level transactions per minute with kernel CPU utilization provides a useful measure of the I/O CPU efficiency benefits of end-to-end NVMe for Oracle applications, in this case up to 3.4X more TPM per % system.

 - Kernel CPU utilization reduction is only one of the potential efficiency benefits of an IBM end-to-end NVMe storage infrastructure.
-Additional cost-saving and return-on-investment benefits include:
+Additional cost-savings and return-on-investment benefits include:

 - Leveraging existing Fibre Channel infrastructure, processes, tools, expertise, and vendor relationships.

 - Reducing capital equipment and licensing costs using a future-proof upgrade path from Fibre Channel to FC over NVMe instead of building a new Ethernet storage network with NVMe over Fabric (e.g., RoCE).